Vali-98/ChatterUI/README.md

 -   Chat with characters.
 (Supports the Character Card v2 specification.)
 -   Create and manage multiple chats per character.
 -   Customize Sampler fields and Instruct formatting
--   Integrates your on-device TTS engine for TTS support.
+-   Integrates with your device’s TTS engine for text-to-speech (TTS) support

 <br/>

 # Usage

-Download the and install latest APK from the [releases](https://github.com/Vali-98/ChatterUI/releases/latest) page.
+Download and install latest APK from the [releases](https://github.com/Vali-98/ChatterUI/releases/latest) page.

 <i>IOS is Currently unavailable, I do not have the hardware for IOS development</i>